AlinaBrode/am_lang/docs/plans.md

 * format small etudes in the same way as other projects on welcome page
 * duplicate our posts on site in our telegram channel
 * each note in interesting notes should be linkable (to share link in telegram or on the other site)
+* make publication on linkedin with reference to programming post